Nicola Mitchell: Storylines

 Nicola grows resentful of Sharon Watts (Letitia Dean), due to Teddy expressing interest in her.
 Trying to distance Sharon from Teddy and bring her closer to her ex-husband Phil, Nicola attempts to push Phil, who is struggling with his mental health, into relapsing his alcohol addiction.
 The plan fails and Sharon is appalled after learning of her scheme while Nicola continues her attempts to seduce Teddy.
 She notices Jack's struggles with rekindling his relationship with ex-wife Denise Fox (Diane Parish) and has sex with him after flirting.
 Nicola and Jack agree to keep it a secret, but after being taunted by Penny, Nicola exposes their liaison in front of Denise.
 Zack works out he is Barney's biological father, based on Barney's blood type, and Nicola begs him not to tell Teddy.
 Barney tells Nicola that he overheard Sharon confessing that she cheated on Teddy with her ex-husband Grant Mitchell (Ross Kemp), which Nicola attempts to use as leverage against Zack revealing Barney's parentage; when Zack refuses to bow to this, Nicola has Zack attacked.
 Shortly afterwards, Barney informs Teddy that Sharon slept with Grant, ruining their relationship; Zack then considers revealing the truth to Barney, before Nicola warns him and Sharon off, claiming that Teddy is dangerous and that he murdered Shireen, not Harry.
 After Shireen's brother Asad Bashar (Aslam Amjad) visits Walford to confront Teddy, it is revealed that Nicola organised for Shireen to be murdered after she uncovered the truth about Barney's paternity.

 When Teddy begins construction work on the industrial site where Shireen is buried, Nicola asks Benjamin "Benji" Haynes (Carl Prekopp) to move her body.
 Nicola confesses to Teddy, and when Benji demands £150,000 from them, Teddy calls the police who arrest Benji while he is attempting to move Shireen's body.
 The police later question Nicola, but Harry becomes suspicious and discovers the truth after threatening Teddy and Nicola with a crowbar.
 After learning from Penny that Shireen was pregnant when she died, Harry disowns his parents.
 Nicola then confesses to Teddy that she herself killed Shireen during an argument when she pushed her and she struck her head on a rock.
 Later, Nicola informs Zack of the truth regarding Shireen's death as a way of intimidating him into leaving Barney alone.
+While in a relationship with George Knight (Colin Salmon), in April 2026, Nicola suffers a placental abruption and gives birth to their daughter Ivy by emergency caeserean.